 Paying just the minimum credit card payment each month may be tempting if you are on a really tight budget.
 But as these facts on credit card debt point out, it can take years to pay off your balance if you make it a habit.

-Most new credit card holders start out with amiable intentions.
+Most new credit card holders start out with the best intentions.
 They have probably heard the standard advice that you should not borrow more than you can afford to pay back.
-However, when that first bill arrives and they see the amazingly low minimum payment due they are elated by how affordable it really is.
+However, when that first bill arrives and they see the amazingly low minimum payment due, they are elated by how affordable it really is.

-This basically means that for those several months all the money you have sent to your credit card company did nothing in the way of paying off the balance on your credit card.
-Simply put, you have been paying for nothing; rather, you have been paying the credit card company for the privilege of using their money all those months ago, over and over again.
+This basically means that for several months all the money you have sent to your credit card company did very little in the way of paying off the balance on your credit card.
+Simply put, you have been paying for nothing that benefits you.
+Rather, you have been paying the credit card company for the privilege of using their money all those months ago, over and over again.

-The best way to avoid this is to pay more than the minimum amount due each month.
+The best way to avoid this scenario is to pay more than the minimum amount due each month.
 In fact you should consider paying twice the amount due.
-This way you will be paying the interest accumulated last period as well as paying off your principal balance.
-I realize this can be difficult especially if you are dealing with multiple credit card payments each month.
+This way you will be paying the interest accumulated last period, as well as paying down your principal balance.
+I realize this can be difficult, especially if you are dealing with multiple credit card payments each month.

 Article by Norman Sheppard

 As you can see, paying only the minimum credit card payment each month is not the best way to get out of debt.
 For ideas on how to pay off your credit card debts faster, read the following articles: